allegro/hermes/docs/docs/user/subscribing.md

 /topics/{topicName}/subscriptions/{subscriptionName}/retransmission
 ```

-The message body should be using the following format:
+The message body should in the following format:

 ```json
 {